karmab/kcli-ztp/docs/index.md

 sudo nmcli connection add ifname lab-prov type bridge con-name lab-prov
 ```

-**NOTE:** We would add physical nics to both bridges to provide access to a real external network and enable provisioning on a dedicated physical network
+**NOTE:** We would add physical nics to both bridges to provide access to a real external network and enable provisioning on a dedicated physical network.

+**NOTE:** This will only create the lab-prov bridge, lab-baremetal brodge will get fully prepared in the next step.

 ## Deploy The lab plan